 So for low fat options at McDonald's the chicken caesar salad with croutons is again the best option (7g of fat) but definitely don't go for the caesar dressing, stick with the light vinaigrette.

 If you want to go for a sandwich type option then then actually the burgers are not hugely high in fat.
 A hamburger contains 9g of fat in a 100g serving which is not huge.
 The majority of the burgers contain less than 10% fat overall particularly if you do not have cheese in them.
 Even the Angus mushroom and swiss comes in at 17g of fat for 283g of burger.

 Obviously if you stick to the diet drinks then you will be OK.
 If you can, get a bottle of water and that will be even better.
 Diet Coke has no carbs, no calories and no fat so in terms of those diets you are fine.

 Only have the shakes if you are on the low fat plan as they are heavily loaded with carbs and calories but have 13g of fat to 350g of shake (still 41% of your fat intake though!).

 So, a word about fries (in addition to don't go there).
 Regular fries have:

 - 25g of fat

 July 2011 Announcement on Nutrition Changes

 In July 2011 McDonalds announced that it would take further steps to increase the nutritional value of its' products.
-The majority of changes are aimed at the children's meals - in particular the Happy Meal, which from September 2011 onwards will include a serving of apples and a smaller serving of fries.
-There will also be the option of a fat free chocolate milk drink or low fat white milk.
+The majority of changes are aimed at the children's meals - in particular the Happy Meal, which from September 2011 onwards included a serving of apples and a smaller serving of fries.
+There is also the option of a fat free chocolate milk drink or low fat white milk.

 In addition to these changes there are others being put into place to reduce the salt content, saturated fat content and calorific value of food over the next few years.
 Some of these changes will be made be reducing portion sizes but others will be made by "reformations and innovations".